-- 1) Perform the grant activities in accordance with federal, State and local housing and building codes and regulations. - 2) Provide adequate security to assure completion of the project by furnishing the borrower and construction lenders with Performance and Payment Bonds, or other security, as approved in advance in writing by the Department.
+- 1) Perform the grant activities in accordance with federal, State and local housing and building codes, as are applicable. - 2) Provide security to assure completion of the project by furnishing the borrower and construction lenders with Performance and Payment Bonds, or other security approved in advance in writing by the Department.